Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 There are many who will quote that verse without going on to the next verse.
 They teach a truncated gospel, one that speaks of Jesus as Savior but not as Judge.
 But in the next verse, John 12:48, Jesus says, “The one who rejects me and does not receive my words has a judge; the word that I have spoken will judge him on the last day.”

 The message of the Old Testament and the message of the New Testament is the same.
-God is rich in mercy, gracious beyond our ability to grasp, loving, kind, the overflowing fountain of all good.
+God is rich in mercy, gracious beyond our ability to grasp, loving, kind, the over flowing fountain of all good.
 But he is also just and righteous.
-As the eternal just and righteous God he must, and will, punish all who reject Him and ridicule the message – and messengers – he has sent.
+As the eternal just and righteous God he must, and will, punish all who reject him and ridicule the message – and messengers – he has sent.

 And because God is both merciful and just, we see where by necessity all humanity, figuratively speaking, is either in Bethel or Beth-Aven.
 We are either worshiping the Lord in spirit and in truth, or we are serving idols of our own making.
-We are either in Bethel, the place where God in grace meets with His people.
+We are either in Bethel, the place where God in grace meets with his people.
 Or we are in Beth-Aven, the place of unrepented wickedness that incurs the righteous and proper wrath and judgment of God upon it.

 There is so much in a name: Bethel means house of God; Beth-Aven, house of wickedness.
 An eternal chasm separates the two destinies.
 The only way to be in God’s house is through saving faith in Jesus Christ.
 After describing the beauty of the place he will prepare for us, there in John 14, Jesus goes on to say in John 14:6, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”